Covariant formulation of f(Q) theory: Introduction

 \section{Introduction}

-Although Einstein's General Relativity (GR) has achieved great success, the cosmological observations posed new challenges to it.
-Dark energy and dark matter are two main problems.
-There are usually two ways to solve these problems, the first one is to modify the matter 's sector by adding some additional `dark' components to the energy budget of the universe, and the second one is to modify GR.
-While most of the works to modify GR are based on the standard curvature-based formulation, e.g., extending the Einstein-Hilbert action to a general $f(R)$ action, there exist other ways to do this based on those theories equivalent to GR, such as Teleparallel Equivalent of General Relativity (TEGR) \cite{A. Einstein, Sauer:2004hj}, and Symmetric Teleparallel General Relativity (STGR) \cite{Nester:1998mp, BeltranJimenez:2017tkd,BeltranJimenez:2018vdo}.
-In this paper, we will focus on modified gravity theories based on STGR.
+Although Einstein's General Relativity (GR) has achieved great success, the cosmological observations posed new challenges such as the dark energy and dark matter problems.
+There are usually two approaches to attack these problems, the first one is to modify the matter sector by adding some additional `dark' components to the energy budget of the universe, and the second one is to modify GR.
+In the second approach, while most works adopt standard curvature-based formulation, e.g., extending the Einstein-Hilbert action to a general $f(R)$ action, there exist other ways based on those theories equivalent to GR, such as Teleparallel Equivalent of General Relativity (TEGR) \cite{A. Einstein, Sauer:2004hj}, and Symmetric Teleparallel General Relativity (STGR) \cite{Nester:1998mp, BeltranJimenez:2017tkd,BeltranJimenez:2018vdo}.